- Financial Aid Home

-The Dream Act is really two laws that were passed in 2011 and allow AB 540 students to apply for and receive several types of financial aid, including:
+The Dream Act are two laws that passed in 2011 that allow AB 540 students to apply for and receive several types of financial aid, including:

-- State financial aid like Cal Grants and Chafee Grants
+- State financial aid such as Cal Grants and Chafee Grants

 - Privately-funded scholarships

 You are an AB 540 student, and exempt from paying non-resident enrollment fees, if you meet all of the following criteria:

 |Attendance Requirement||Completion of a Course of Study|

 - For more information, please view Quick Guide to SB 68 by Immigrants Rising

 - You will need to submit documents to Admissions and Records to establish AB 540 status.

 - If required, complete an AB 540 affidavit saying you have filed (or will file when you are eligible to do so) for an immigration status.